acoustic-content-samples/sample-article-create/README.md

 In this sample all of the following calls are used:
 - Login, with wchLogin
-- Upload resource, with wchCreateResource
+- Upload resource and create an asset metadata object for it, with wchCreateAssetWithResource
-- Create asset from resource ID, with wchCreateAssetFromResource
 - Search for content type "article," with wchSearch
 - Create content item, with wchCreateContentItem